 Setting automatic beam behavior

-When automatic beaming is enabled, the placement of automatic beams is determined by three context properties: baseMoment, beatStructure, and beamExceptions.
+When automatic beaming is enabled, the placement of automatic beams is determined by three context properties: beatBase, beatStructure, and beamExceptions.
 The default values of these variables may be overridden as described below, or alternatively the default values themselves may be changed as explained in Time signature.

-Beaming based on baseMoment and beatStructure
+Beaming based on beatBase and beatStructure

-By default, beamExceptions rules are defined for most common time signatures, so the beamExceptions rules must be disabled if automatic beaming is to be based on baseMoment and beatStructure.
+By default, beamExceptions rules are defined for most common time signatures, so the beamExceptions rules must be disabled if automatic beaming is to be based on beatBase and beatStructure.
 The beamExceptions rules are disabled by

 \set Timing.beamExceptions = #'()

-When beamExceptions is set to #'(), either due to an explicit setting or because no beamExceptions rules are defined internally for the time signature in force, the ending points for beams are on beats as specified by the context properties baseMoment and beatStructure. beatStructure is a Scheme list that defines the length of each beat in the measure in units of baseMoment.
-By default, baseMoment is one over the denominator of the time signature.
-By default, each unit of length baseMoment is a single beat.
+When beamExceptions is set to #'(), either due to an explicit setting or because no beamExceptions rules are defined internally for the time signature in force, the ending points for beams are on beats as specified by the context properties beatBase and beatStructure. beatStructure is a Scheme list that defines the length of each beat in the measure in units of beatBase.
+By default, beatBase is one over the denominator of the time signature.
+By default, each unit of length beatBase is a single beat.

-Note that there are separate beatStructure and baseMoment values for each time signature.
+Note that there are separate beatStructure and beatBase values for each time signature.
 Changes to these variables apply only to the time signature that is currently in force, hence those changes must be placed after the \time command which starts a new time signature section, not before it.
 New values given to a particular time signature are retained and reinstated whenever that time signature is reestablished.

 \relative c'' {